Andy Lee Gives Insight Into 'Master Of Mind Games' Tyson Fury

 Following the win, Lee spoke to Second Captains where he outlined Fury gained a vast amount of water weight before stepping onto the scales in order to deceive Wilder.
 Now, speaking with Boxing Social, the Limerick man has given more insight into Fury’s mind games claiming the ‘Gypsy King’ feigned injury during his training camp in order to find out if he had any moles.

-“There was a couple days where Tyson messed around to see if leaks would happen.
+“There was a couple of days where Tyson messed around to see if leaks would happen.

 “He feigned injury or pretended to limp after a sparring session just to see what would happen.